Welcome Avatar!

 Which Hardware Wallets Do We Recommend?

-The first thing to do is get your first hardware wallet from a reputable provider.
+The first thing to do is get your first hardware wallet direct from a reputable provider.
 We prefer Trezor.
-There are some tradeoffs to both which we will cover here but either wallet should be sufficient for most people.
+There are some tradeoffs to their various models which we will cover here but any new Trezor wallet should be sufficient for most people.

-If you have a lot of crypto - let’s draw the line at half a million - then you’ll want to do some more research into different wallets, such as a Gnosis Multisig.
+If you have a reasonable amount of crypto - let’s draw the line at $100k - then you’ll want to do some more research into different wallets, such as a Gnosis Multisig.

-These wallets can also protect your online accounts.
-Trezor Model T and supports U2F standard, allowing you to use your hardware wallet as a 2 factor device to secure accounts such as Google and Dropbox.
-This feature alone is worth the money as using SMS for two factor isn’t secure.
+Both wallets can also protect your online accounts.
+The FIDO2 standard allows you to use your hardware wallet as a 2 factor device to secure accounts such as Google and Dropbox.
+This feature alone is worth the money as using SMS for two factor isn’t secure!

 Threat model: when considering physical attacks, your risk is different if you travel with your hardware wallet frequently (crossing borders) vs if you keep it in a discreet location safe from a “quick in and out” burglary.
 If your device is stolen, thieves might attack the hardware to get at your seed phrase (or sell the device to hackers who specialize in this).